Residence halls opening - fall 2018

 State law requires that all residence hall students be informed of the risks of these two diseases and sign a statement indicating they understand the risks and either have had immunizations (and the dates of those immunizations) or are opting out of immunization.

-If you did not already sign the acknowledgement form when you submitted your housing contract, you will be asked to do so upon checking at at your residence hall this fall.
+If you did not already sign the acknowledgement form when you submitted your housing contract, you will be asked to do so upon checking in at your residence hall this fall.

 Mail is delivered daily to the front desk of each hall.
 Desk staff sort and place mail in your mailbox (located in your hall's front lobby).